wanderdust/newsletter/content/posts/026_agents_then_and_now/index.md

 ![](./llm-loop-2.png)

 First, we need a way for the LLM to let us know which tools it wants to use.
 To do this, when we make the initial call to the LLM, we let it know which tools are available.

-Then, we force the LLM to return a structured JSON response that returns a list of tools.
+The default LLM response will be a bunch of free text.
+It would make it very hard for us to find which tools to use based on some free text from the LLM:

+> _Oh yeah, it would be cool if you used the read tool and the write tool_ to solve this task

+Instead, we can "force" the LLM to return an answer in a more structured format which is predictable and we can use to easily find the information we need.
+In the instructions, we can provide a detailed JSON schema of how we want the answers to be delivered.
+In this case we can ask for a response with an `answer` and a `tools` section.

-In this example LLM response, we get both an `answer` and a `tools` section.
-If the LLM response includes a list of `tools`, we ignore the `answer` section and run the suggested tools instead.
+In this example, the LLM response contains both an `answer` section and a `tools` section.
+When both are present, the `tools` section takes priority, and the `answer` section is ignored while the suggested tools are executed instead.
 ```json
 {
   "answer": "We ignore this answer and run the tools instead",